garden-io/garden/examples/k8s-deploy-config-templates/README.md

     name: ${parent.name}

     spec:
-      files:
-        - manifests/deployment.yaml
-        - manifests/service.yaml
-        - "${inputs.enableIngress ? 'manifests/ingress.yaml' : null }" # <--- The "inputs" are defined in the JSON schema referenced in the 'inputsSchemaPath' field
+      files: ${inputs.manifests} # <--- The "inputs" are defined in the JSON schema referenced in the 'inputsSchemaPath' field
 # ...
 ```

 Note the `inputsSchemaPath` field.
 This allows users to define "inputs" for the `ConfigTemplate` via a JSON schema.
 Inputs can be required or optional and can have default values.
 Garden validates the config to ensure all required values are set.

-In the example above we use the `enableIngress` input to optionally apply the Ingress manifest ([see below](#optional-ingress) for more details).

 We then re-use this template in the Garden config for the API and web components like so: